rpecuch/work-day-scheduler/README.md

 ## Description

 The purpose of this application is to allow users to create and save events that will be occurring during the workday into a calendar.
 This provides a visual representation of the work day and helps workers quickly find open time blocks for additional events.

-- What did you learn?
+While building this application, I became comfortable with incorporating jQuery syntax, Bootstrap class naming conventions, and Moment.js methods into web applications.

 ## Installation